-On October 4, 2024, the Company filed a demand for arbitration (the "Arbitration Demand") against Duke with the American Arbitration Association ("AAA"), alleging that Duke fraudulently induced Cryo-Cell to enter the Duke License Agreement and breached the agreement on various occasions.
-The Arbitration Demand includes five counts against Duke, as follows: Count I - Breach of the Duke License Agreement; Count III - Breach of Implied Contractual Covenant of Good Faith and Fair Dealing; Count III - Fraudulent Inducement to Enter the Duke License Agreement; Count IV - Violation of North Carolina's Unfair Trade Practices Act; and Count V - Unjust Enrichment.
-In connection therewith, the Company has requested that the arbitrator enter an award in the Company's favor and against Duke for damages in an amount to be proved at a final hearing, interest, attorneys' fees, and arbitration fees and costs, along with all other relief to which the Company is entitled at law or in equity.
-As of October 15, 2024, Duke has not responded to the Arbitration Demand.
-See "Note 12" and "Risk Factors" for additional information regarding Duke.
+On October 4, 2024, the Company filed a demand for arbitration (the "Arbitration Demand") against Duke University with the American Arbitration Association alleging that Duke fraudulently induced the Company to enter its Patent and Technology License Agreement with Duke and that Duke breached the agreement on various occasions.
+The Arbitration Demand includes five counts against Duke, as follows: Count I - Breach of the Duke License Agreement; Count II - Breach of the Implied Contractual Covenant of Good Faith and Fair Dealing; Count III - Fraudulent Inducement to Enter the Duke License Agreement; Count IV - Violation of North Carolina's Unfair Trade Practices Act; and Count V - Unjust Enrichment.
+In connection therewith, the Company has requested an award in the Company's favor and against Duke for damages in an amount to be proved at a final hearing, interest, attorneys' fees, and arbitration fees and costs, along with all other relief to which the Company is entitled at law or in equity.
+On November 18, 2024, Duke responded to the Arbitration Demand and asserted counterclaims against the Company which Duke amended on March 24, 2025, for breach of the License Agreement and indemnity, seeking unspecified damages and related relief.
+On December 12, 2024, the Company filed an answering statement in response to Duke's counterclaims.
+The Company believes Duke's counterclaims are without merit and intends to contest them vigorously.
+The Company believes that the resolution of the Duke counterclaims should not have a material adverse effect on the Company's business, consolidated financial position or results of operations.
+It is possible, however, that there could be an unfavorable outcome or resolution of the claims asserted (inclusive of the claims the Company asserts against Duke and the counterclaims Duke asserts against the Company), which could negatively and materially impact the Company's business, consolidated financial position and results of operations.
+Litigation is inherently uncertain and there can be

-In addition to the above lawsuit, from time to time, the Company is subject to proceedings, lawsuits, contract disputes and other claims in the normal course of its business.
+In addition to the above, from time to time, the Company is subject to proceedings, lawsuits, contract disputes and other claims in the normal course of its business.